The Tale of Mad Dog’s Christmas

 “No, it isn’t,” spoke up little Racum.
 “There is just one more gift.
 I didn’t know what I should do with it, so I just left it under my bed.”

-“Well dear,” Mrs. Raccoon said.
+“Well, dear,” Mrs. Raccoon said.
 “Why don’t you bring it down?
 I’m sure we can find some room for it under our tree, somewhere.”

 Racum went up to his bedroom and crawled under his bed.
 Amongst all the dust and his toys, Racum found the gift.
 It was a beautifully wrapped gift with shiny foil paper and a nice big gold bow and ribbon on it.
-Attached to the gift was a tag marked: “To Mad Dog”.
+Attached to the gift was a tag marked: “To Mad Dog.”
 Every Christmas, Racum had always wondered what Mad Dog did over the Christmas holidays.
 Christmas was meant to be spent with your family and friends.
 Mad Dog was short in family and extra short on friends.

 “Well, isn’t that sweet,” Mrs. Raccoon said when Racum returned with the parcel in his arms.
 “Imagine buying a gift for Mad Dog Wolf.
 I would never have thought about getting him a gift.”

 “That’s the reason I got him a gift,” explained Racum.
 “Nobody ever thinks about Mad Dog.
 He must be so lonely.
-I just bet that if Mad Dog had somebody to care for him, then he wouldn’t be so mean to everyone.”
+I just bet that if Mad Dog had somebody to care for him, he wouldn’t be so mean to everyone.”

 “You know, Racum,” Mr. Raccoon said.
 “You are probably right.
 Why don’t you go over to Mad Dog’s den and give him his Christmas gift?
 I’m sure he’ll appreciate it.
 You may be right about him being so mean to everyone.
-If somebody would only take the time out to show him that they care, he just may not be so mean.”
+If somebody would only take the time to show him that they care, he just might not be so mean.”

 “While you are there, Racum,” added Mrs. Raccoon.
 “Why don’t you invite Mad Dog to spend Christmas with us?
 There is plenty of room and lots of food!”

-“Oh Mother!”
+“Oh, Mother!”
 Racum exclaimed.
-“Could I, could I really?”
+“Could I?
+Could I really?”

-“Yes Racum, I think that would be the best gift Mad Dog could ever receive,” said Mr. Raccoon.
-“Well, the second best gift.”
+“Yes, Racum, I think that would be the best gift Mad Dog could ever receive,” said Mr. Raccoon.
+“Well, the second-best gift.”

 Racum Raccoon walked the distance to Mad Dog’s den.
 He was cold but very happy when he knocked on the door.